 Yes, guilt-free snacking is possible.
 Abigshag’s fruit chips are some of the healthiest Korean snacks in the market.

 Made from high-quality fruits like strawberries, tangerines, apples, and pears from all over Korea, these dehydrated fruit chips don’t contain chemical additives, preservatives, added sugar or artificial flavors.
 Instead of freeze drying, low temperature wind dehydration is also the method of choice for drying the fruits to minimize loss of nutrients.
-It’s a healthy alternative, especially for parents who don’t want their kids to indulge in junk foods.

 28. Maxbon Fish and Cheese Sausage Sticks

 Watch any Korean television show about kids and you’ll most likely stumble upon a kid eating one of those pale yellow sausage sticks.
 Korean kids looove these sausages, probably more than adults do.
-Maxbon’s sausage sticks contain fish meat and melted cheddar cheese, as well as corn grains that makes it chewy.
-Pair it with Binggrae’s banana milk for the ultimate childlike experience.

 29. Orion Choco Boy